metalama/Metalama.Documentation/content/patterns/wpf/command.md

 # WPF Command

-In WPF, a command is an object that implements the <xref:System.Windows.Input.ICommand> interface, which can be bound to UI controls such as buttons to trigger actions, and can enable or disable these controls based on the <xref:System.Windows.Input.ICommand.CanExecute*> method.
-The <xref:System.Windows.Input.ICommand.Execute*> method runs the command, while the <xref:System.Windows.Input.ICommand.CanExecuteChanged> event notifies when the command availability changes.
+In WPF, a command is an object that implements the <xref:System.Windows.Input.ICommand> interface, which can be bound to UI controls such as buttons to trigger actions and can enable or disable these controls based on the <xref:System.Windows.Input.ICommand.CanExecute*> method.
+The <xref:System.Windows.Input.ICommand.Execute*> method runs the command, while the <xref:System.Windows.Input.ICommand.CanExecuteChanged> event notifies when the command's availability changes.

 Implementing WPF commands manually typically requires much boilerplate code, especially to support the <xref:System.Windows.Input.ICommand.CanExecuteChanged> event.

 The <xref:Metalama.Patterns.Wpf.CommandAttribute?text=[Command]> aspect generates most of the WPF command boilerplate automatically.
 When applied to a method, the aspect generates a Command property.
-It can also bind to a `CanExecute` property or method, and integrates with <xref:System.ComponentModel.INotifyPropertyChanged>.
+It can also bind to a `CanExecute` property or method and integrates with <xref:System.ComponentModel.INotifyPropertyChanged>.

 ## Generating a WPF command property from a method